 The fixed remuneration of an employee is determined by the job performed, its level of complexity and responsibility, and the remuneration paid in the market for that type of job.
-It is set for all staff, at a rate sufficient to provide for full flexibility in the variable remuneration, including zero variable remuneration.
+It is set for all staff, at a rate to be at all times sufficient to provide for full flexibility with regard to any variable remuneration element, including zero variable remuneration.